-Salford UNISON has launched a campaign to get local carers the real living wage.
+Cash-strapped Salford carers have launched a campaign to be paid the real living wage.

-The event will allow local support and care workers to voice why they believe they deserve better pay.
+The event will allow local support and care workers to say why they believe they deserve better pay.

-The event is open to the public, and Salford Unison are encouraging people to come and show their support.
+The event is open to the public, and Salford Unison is encouraging people to attend to show their support.

-Salford carers are currently paid minimum wage, with some working more than 70 hours a week in order to get sufficient pay.
+Salford carers are currently paid minimum wage, with some working more than 70 hours a week in order to earn enough to get by.

 They are fighting for the real living wage of £9.30 an hour, regardless of age.